Found us from search engine?

 Then in the next one, I outlined how your assumptions about blog writing can be wrong – leading you to what’s right.
 The first two items on this list are the ones I want you to remember most.

 Blocks of text have an overwhelming effect on people’s attention span.
-Namely, they stop people paying any attention.
+Namely, they stop people from paying any attention.

 Keeping your paragraphs short allows people to scan them for content.
 If your paragraphs are huge, they lose the ability to scan, so they won’t absorb anything at all.